Tuesday, July 17, 2018

 Escanaba and Gladstone-Balance Between Chain and Local Stores-Which Creates More Opportunities?

 First, it is important to say that large retailers are not the enemy and provide a lot of value for the local community in terms of cheaper prices, convenience and breadth of consumer products.
-They fit well with the needs of the local population who must shop daily for their households.
+They fit well with the needs of the local population who must shop daily for their household needs and need access to products.
+With luck we can also draw in a lot of area shoppers which can help support such retail chains.
 This convenience comes with a cost!

-If there are too many large retailers in one area the smaller stores can't compete without change.
+If there are too many large retailers in one area the smaller stores can't compete without radical adaptation.
 We are finding this to be true in the world of Amazon where large manufacturers and cheaper products from China flood the market thereby killing small producers with instant price comparisons.
-Few will pay $12.99 versus $7.99 for relatively the same product just because it is produced in the U.S.
+Few will pay $12.99 versus $7.99 for relatively the same product just because it is produced in the U.S. The same logic can be applied between large retailers and smaller ones.

 Smaller stores often die out because they can't compete with such economies of scale leaving city governments more reliant on these large retailers to patch budget shortfalls.
-Having a large anchor store is helpful but having a number of them can become harmful.
-Stores should follow the laws, needs, and wants of the community to ensure they are serving local people over investors.
-Remember that this isn't their purpose!
+Having a large anchor store is helpful but having a number of them can be harmful if there are not a complementary small business community.
+Stores should follow the laws, needs, and wants of the community to ensure they are serving local people in addition to their investors.
+While local needs are not the main purpose of investment it is possible to find a balance.

-We can see how the Escanaba mall has declined off over the past few decades and most of the store fronts are now vacant.
+We can see how the Escanaba mall has declined off over the past few decades and most of the store fronts at the time of this article were vacant (like most malls in the U.S.).
 It has been said that rent prices are high and the traffic flow is minimal because there isn't a lot going on there.
-One by one they disappear, close their doors and move to other communities.
+One by one small retailers close their doors and/or move away.
 This can't be blamed only on large retailers but is part of the trend of increasing online purchases and large retailers that have saturated markets.

 We should also consider culture and its value on the market.
-Escanaba and Gladstone should not try to be like every other community in the country.
-To create a culture that attracts tourism, retains families, encourages people to immigrate here, and develop thriving small businesses we should look toward places that have successfully created their own "destination locations".
+Escanaba and Gladstone should not try to emulate other communities that are scraping through global transitions.
+To create a culture that attracts tourism, retains families, encourages people to immigrate here, and developing a thriving small businesses community we should look toward places that have successfully created their own "destination locations" for lifestyle and investment.

 These are the places that have thriving downtown areas with unique shops, art stores, small manufactures, community events, parks and waterfront.
-Escanaba and Gladstone have most of these characteristics but haven't fully exploited them for improved growth.
-Developmental plans will need greater emphasis and improvement in attracting outside consumers to the area while still serving the needs of local residents.
+Escanaba and Gladstone have some of these budding characteristics but haven't fully exploited them for improved growth.
+Developmental plans will need greater emphasis and improvement on attracting outside consumers to the area while still serving the needs of local residents.

 Communities that attract an influx of money, investment, and market interest are unique.
-They are not the cookie cutter communities that have a Walmart and a movie theater.
+They are not the cookie cutter communities that have a large retail department store and a movie theater.
 They are the type that retain their history and integrate their downtown communities with the needs of the modern century.
 They make local shopping fun by providing a variety of unique products that are hard to find anywhere else.
 Large retailers don't compete well in the craft and niche markets.

 The Complexity of Economic Projection: